 - Password: the password of the user you want to use for this connection

-- Connection parameters (optional): the database parameters you want to use, leave empty to use the default parameters.
+- Connection parameters (optional): specify additional Java DataBase Connectivity (JDBC) version 2.1 connection parameters you would like to use when establishing the connection, or leave it empty to use the default parameters.

 - CA Certificate: the root CA certificate you want to use, more information can be found in the Preparing your hosted database for Relational Data page.

 - When all the necessary information has been added, click Test to verify that your connection works.

 - Click Save to create your connector